-Biden's next 2 years: changes afoot whatever midterms bring
+Biden's next 2 years: Changes afoot whatever midterms bring

 The potential shift comes as Biden, at 79, has repeated his intention to run for reelection.
 He will need to make a final decision soon, perhaps teeing up a rematch against former President Donald Trump, who has teased his own expected announcement for Nov.
 15.

+In a potential warning sign for 2024, around two-thirds in the AP VoteCast survey said they think Biden is not a strong leader.
+More than half say the president isn’t honest or trustworthy and that he doesn’t have the mental capability to serve effectively as president.

 A bad midterm outcome doesn’t preclude a president’s reelection — historically incumbents are strongly favored to win another term.
-But Zelizer said that even presidents who manage to defy history and avoid major losses or hold their majorities are forced to change course for the balance of their terms.
+But Princeton University historian Julian Zelizer said that even presidents who manage to defy history and avoid major losses or hold their majorities are forced to change course for the balance of their terms.

 “What effective presidents do, is they make defending what they’ve already done a priority,” he said.
 “And then come election time, your record, even if it hasn’t grown since the midterms, it looks good.
 What you don’t want is it to be dismantled, not to be able to implement it, and then your opponent in 2024 is going to say, ‘Look, what he did was just terribly ineffective and didn’t work.’”